Zioq/Local-Business-Project-GraduationProejct/README.md

-CSIS4495 Applied Research Project.
+# Douglas College Applied Research Graduation Project

-Using a MERN Stack, I make a local restaurant's homepage to responding COVID-19.
+Using a MERN, I make a local restaurant's homepage to responding COVID-19.

-As the COVID-19 getting worse, strick health regulation make run a business hard.
+As the COVID-19 getting worse, strict health regulations have made run a business harder.

-Use a Voice Recognition, Customers able to check make reservation and check the restaurant menus.
+By adding a `Voice recognition technique`, customers are able to check to make reservations and check the restaurant menus.

-Also, for owner or manager I develop more `User-friendly UI` to manage order or menu.
+Also, for owner or manager, I developed a more `User-friendly UI` to manage orders or menus.

 ### GIT CASE SENSTIVIE PROBLEM (BEFORE RUN THIS PROGRAM, PLEASE READ THIS CAREFULLY)
-If you get this file through My Github Repository, there was an case sensitive setting problem in the git, some of file name was changed automatically.
+If you get this file through My Github Repository, there was a case sensitive setting problem in the git, some of the file names were changed automatically.
-Please change some files' name under list.
-I'm so sorry for unconvenience.
+Please change some files' name under the list.
+I'm so sorry for the inconvenience.
 - Go to the file: front-end -> components -> Home.
 Please change the file name `renderingHTML` to `RenderingHTML`

 ## How to Run?